dlesbre/cephalopode/README.md

 Cephalopode is developed as part of the [Octopi Project](https://octopi.chalmers.se/).

-This repository also contains the Bifröst compiler, a synthesis tool used to create RTL code for Cephalopode from the eponimous language.
+This repository also contains the Bifröst compiler, a high-level synthesis tool used to create RTL code for Cephalopode from the eponymous language.

 **Contents:**
 - [Repository description](#repository-description)